vignankamarthi/Facial-Recognition-Software-Project/docs/quick_guides/dataset_setup.md

+[ ] TODO: Update this file to reflect NO UTILITIES/ package, rather utils/

 # Dataset Setup Guide

 This guide explains how to set up and manage datasets for the facial recognition project, including the UTKFace dataset for ethical bias testing.